 What do you like most about working at ARTS?
 I love working alongside such brilliant and passionate artists and staff at ARTS.
 They come together to create a wonderful environment that allows endless creative expression and fun!

-ROB TOBIN - Artist-in-Residence
+ROB TOBIN - Creative Projects Artist

 From early childhood, Rob showed a great passion and talent for the visual arts.
 By the time he was in elementary school, he was already assisting his art instructors with their younger students.
 Rob went on to study art at Southern Connecticut State University.
 Rob joined the ARTS team as one of its first volunteers in 2001, and over the years has become involved in many capacities.
 His shared vision and passion for A Reason To Survive makes him a valuable addition to our staff.